MicrosoftDocs/azure-devops-docs/docs/git/pull-requests.md

 Create pull requests to review and merge code in a [Git team project](../accounts/create-team-project.md).
 Pull requests let your team review code and give feedback on changes before merging it into the master branch.
-Pull requests can come from either topic branches within the same repository, or from a branch in a [fork](concepts/forks.md) of the original repository.
+Pull requests can come from either topic branches within the same repository or from a branch in a [fork](concepts/forks.md) of the original repository.
 Reviewers can step through the proposed changes, leave comments, and vote to approve or reject the code.